Acetabular Labral (Hip) Tear

 - MRI (magnetic resonance imaging) scan: Uses magnetic fields and radio waves to take detailed pictures of the hip joint, checking for tears in the cartilage

-Treating Acetabular Labral (Hip) Tears
+How is Acetabular Labral (Hip) Tear treated?

 At the Andrews Institute, our team of orthopedic specialists designs treatment plans using the least invasive options possible.
 Whenever possible, our physicians first suggest non-surgical treatment for a torn labrum.